 SSA claims examiners review a person’s body mass index (BMI) when considering eligibility for benefits, which is essentially a comparison of weight versus height.
 The highest level, at BMI of 40.0 or above, presents considerable medical risks.
 Your weight may contribute to medical conditions of the musculoskeletal system, such as arthritis and spinal disc disease.
 These issues may constitute disability for purposes of SSDI.
 You may be able to obtain benefits if these conditions restrict your work tasks, whereas you may not be approved for SSDA on the basis of your weight alone.

 Discuss Obesity with an Experienced SSDI Attorney

 If you are significantly overweight and struggling to perform work-related tasks, you should consider your options for SSDI benefits.
 A skilled SSDI lawyer can help by reviewing your situation, assisting with paperwork, and filing your claim with SSA.
-For more information, please contact Steinhardt, Siskind and Associates, LLC.
+For more information, please contact Steinhardt, Siskind and Lieberman, LLC.
 Our legal team is happy to set up a free consultation at our Maryland offices in Glen Burnie, Owings Mills, Ellicott City, or Annapolis.